 Now, why should we care?
 What does the practical significance of this have to do with anything?

 Essentially, you wanna remember that these blood vessels are not developing in isolation,

 we have nerves and bones and viscera, different organs all developing at the same time.

 And one thing that this explains is why the recurrent laryngeal nerve takes

-such a bizarre course on both sides of the body.
+such a bizarre course on both sides of the body?

-Initially, the recurrent laryngeal nerve
+Initially, the recurrent laryngeal nerve,

 which innervates structures from the 6th pharyngeal arch

 is gonna be going from the vagus nerve into the developing muscles of the larynx

 and its looping underneath the 6th aortic arch in order to reach the 6th pharyngeal arch.

-As the body elongates that nerve gets stretched out
+As the body elongates, that nerve gets stretched out

 we find it looping around our subclavian artery and on the left, looping around the aortic arch.

-The reason for that is on the right side,
+The reason for that is on the right side the 6th aortic arch

-the 6th aortic arch loses its connection to the dorsal aorta and as the body grows,
+losses its connection to the dorsal aorta and as the body grows,

-that nerve gets pulled further up and the next thing it hits is the 4th aortic arch.
+that nerve gets pulled further up and the next thing it hits is the 4th aortic arch

-And that remains as part of the subclavian artery
+and that remains as part of the subclavian artery,

 which is why we have a different course

 because on the left it winds up going around the arch of the aorta

 just beside the ductus arteriosus which after birth becomes fibrous

-and is known as ligamentum arteriosum.
+and is known as the ligamentum arteriosum.

 So that's why we have two different courses for the same nerve

-on the right side versus the left side.
+on the right side versus the left side,

 it's reflecting the lack of symmetry between the right and left vascular development.

-Now, other things that can go wrong are gonna be called vascular slings,
+Now other things that can go wrong are gonna be called vascular slings

 where the vasculature actually constricts another organ.